entmike/hanadev/README.md

 3. In your first Terminal screen, type the following:

     ```bash
+    docker exec -ti hxe /scripts/enableHDI.sh SYSTEM HXEHana1 HXEHana1
     docker exec -ti hxe /scripts/createContainer.sh HXEHana1 HDI_HELLO_WORLD SYSTEM HXEHana1
     ```

+    The first command above will enable HDI in our HXE Tenant DB.

-    You should get a some feedback in your Terminal indicating that the Schema and privileges have been assigned:
+    The second command, you should get a some feedback in your Terminal indicating that the Schema and privileges have been assigned:

     ```
     | REQUEST_ID           | ROW_ID               | LEVEL       | TYPE    | LIBRARY_ | PLUGIN_I | PATH     | SEVE | MESSAGE_CODE         | MESSAGE                                        | LOC | LOCATION | TIMESTAMP_UTC                 |